bullno1/lip/README.md

 - *Hackable runtime for scripting languages*: Many scripting languages such as Lua does not expose its underlying infrastructure enough for language hackers.
   To target the Lua VM, one would have to read [a document written by a third-party](http://luaforge.net/docman/83/98/ANoFrillsIntroToLua51VMInstructions.pdf).
-  Making languages which compile to Lua but have line information and source files map nicely to the source language for ease of debugging is a challenging task as there is no simple way to access Lua's compiler or AST. lip is designed to be modular and hackable from the start.
+  Making languages which compile to Lua but have line information and source name map nicely to the source language for ease of debugging is a challenging task
+  There is no simple way to access Lua's compiler or AST. lip is designed to be modular and hackable from the start.
   There is API (albeit undocumented for now) for [codegen](src/lip/asm.h), [ast](src/lip/ast.h), [parser](src/lip/parser.h) and [compiler](src/lip/compiler.h).
-  In fact, every part of it can be used independently (e.g: one can use lip's sexp parser to build their own language in their own runtime).
+  In fact, every part of it can be used independently (e.g: one can use lip's sexp parser to build their own language in their own runtime or parse their own language and generate corresponding s-expressions to feed into lip's compiler).
 - *Type system*: Even in a dynamic environment, there are several type inference and checking techniques that can improve performances (by removing type checks) and improve correctness (by catching error at compile-time instead of runtime). lip is an attempt to explore type system in an embedded and dynamic environment.
 - *Hot code reloading*: Among one of the many things which [GOAL](https://en.wikipedia.org/wiki/Game_Oriented_Assembly_Lisp) is famous for is its ability to reload code on-the-fly.